• There are no suggestions because the search field is empty.

 Now, let’s replay this scenario using EQ:

 Your co-worker brings the project to you, and you immediately realize his mistakes.
 Instead of yelling, you slowly walk to your desk while taking a couple of deep breaths.
-(This action is a self-calming technique, and it allows you to shift your frustration and anger to an intention to get curious.)
+(This action is a self-calming technique, allowing you to shift your frustration and anger to an intention to get curious.)

 3 Simple Ways to Improve Your EQ

 Understanding, regulating, and expressing our emotions in a healthy way is a potent recipe for improving our EQ.
-Keeping with the theme of New Year's resolutions, it may help to strengthen your EQ the same way you would look at planning a workout for the gym.
+It can help strengthen your EQ the same way you would look at planning a workout for the gym.

 1. Delve Deeper into Your Emotions